ooni/gatherings/internal/2016-11-berlin/explorer-users-stories.md

 ---

-A company (ex.
-BBC) wants to see how his different domains are treated all over the world to see if they are reachable.
+A company wants to see how its different domains are treated all over the world to see if they are reachable.

 ---

-I'm a researcher and I want to get the raw data of a particular query to be able to analyse them myself.
+I'm a researcher and I want to get the raw data of a particular query to be able to analyse it myself.

 ---